wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 it is serialized before transaction 1.
 Transaction 1's first read operation, therefore, must actually return the updated value of A. Failing to observe this order will result in conflicts, as in our example.

 A few techniques can be applied to prevent the race condition.
-The essence of the problem is to detect write operations by committing transactions on data items that the reading transaction has accessed.
+The essence of the solution is to detect write operations by committing transactions on data items that the reading transaction has accessed.
 As the reading transaction must be serialized after concurrent writing transactions who have already made commit deicisions, any overwrite of values in its read set would indicate a commit order violation.
 Detecting these violating writes